robenkleene/design-references/cinema-4d/tasks/cinema-4d-tasks-three-point-lighting.md

 2. `RS Area Light`: Back light subject
 3. `RS Spot Light`: Accentuate subject from the front

+- Also remember to add a `Backdrop` object behind the subject

 ## RS Dome Light

 1. Lower the intensity `Object > General > Intensity: 0.084`